rrivirr/rriv-documentation/organization/tools/joplin-notes.md

    2. At the bottom of the screen, there is text that mentions 'Self Hosting' and gives a link.
    3. Click this link ![](../../.gitbook/assets/image.png)
 5. For 'Sychronization Target' select S3
-6. Enter the credentials provided in (2)
+6. Enter the credentials provided in the Joplin Sync S3 Keys that you got in (2)
 7. Click 'Check sychronization settings'
 8. Click 'Apply'
+9. Get access to the Joplin Encryption Key (in Proton Pass, ask a team member)
-9. Go to Tools > Options > Encryption and enter the password (also in Proton Pass)
+10. Go to Tools > Options > Encryption and enter the Joplin Encryption Key that you got in (9)
-10. You are done, the shared notes should sync now.
+11. You are done, the shared notes should sync now.